fabric8io/fabric8/docs/gateway.md

 ## Gateway

 The Gateway provides a TCP and HTTP/HTTPS gateway for discovery, load balancing and failover of services running within a Fabric8.
-This allows simple HTTP URLs to be used to access any web application or web service running withing a Fabric; or for messaging clients with A-MQ using any protocol (OpenWire, STOMP, MQTT, AMQP or WebSockets) they can discover and connect tothe right broker letting the gateway deal connection management and proxy requests to where the services are actually running.
+This allows simple HTTP URLs to be used to access any web application or web service running withing a Fabric; or for messaging clients with A-MQ using any protocol (OpenWire, STOMP, MQTT, AMQP or WebSockets) they can discover and connect to the right broker letting the gateway deal connection management and proxy requests to where the services are actually running.

 ### Deployment options